Individual Counselling for Adults (Ages 18+)

 Education and Credentials:

-• M.Ed. in Counselling Psychology from the University of Alberta
+• Master of Education in School and Clinical Child Psychology from the University of Alberta - Edmonton, Alberta

 Background/Experience: